 The photo is mine on flickr https://flickr.com/photos/cogdog/24887778133 shared under a Creative Commons (BY) license

-The post "You Can’t Judge These Western Books By Their Similar Covers" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2016/03/western-covers/) on March 6, 2016.
+The post "You Can’t Judge These Western Books By Their Similar Covers" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2016/03/western-covers/) on March 6, 2016.